Class teachers: Mrs Dale and Mrs Blair

 This term we will also be revisiting the spelling and reading of high frequency words and practising full stops, capital letters and finger spaces for sentence writing.
 Each session consists of a quick revision of all of the previously taught sounds and some of the jingles, practising a newly learned skill and applying some Phase 3 and 4 sounds and words in reading and writing sentences.

 Maths is taught four days a week.
-Each week our maths focus builds on problem solving, reasoning and numeracy skills.
+Each week our maths focus builds on practical problem solving, reasoning and numeracy skills.
 Whilst the children are learning independently there are other opportunities outside of mathematics lessons where they can develop their skills and understanding.
 This term, during our maths sessions, we will be:

 - Learning to recognise the value of different coins